Skip to main content

 Backing business to benefit from the energy transition

-Australia’s estimated 2.4 million small-to-medium enterprises account for up to 98 per cent of Australian businesses.1
+Australia’s estimated 2.4 million small-to-medium enterprises account for up to 98 per cent of all Australian businesses.1

 The CEFC commitment to Metro is seeking to ensure these businesses can benefit from the clean energy transition by investing in best-in-class equipment to help reduce energy use, reduce energy costs and reduce carbon emissions.